-When in Europe, there are some cities that you just need to visit when you’re in Europe, because they’ve played such a huge role in shaping the continent throughout the ages.
-The city of Rome is one of those.
-Few historic tourist destinations can compete with the likes of Italy’s capital city, often called the “Eternal City”.
-Once the home to a massive empire, there’s still so much that remains there from those days are some of the best places to visit in Rome.
+There are some cities you just need to visit when you’re in Europe, because they’ve played such a huge role in shaping the continent throughout the ages.
+Rome is one of them.
+Few historic tourist destinations can compete with Italy’s capital, often called the “Eternal City” and once home to a massive empire.
+In fact, the remains from those days are some of the best places to visit in Rome.

-But Rome has even more to it than just ancient landmarks.
-A trip here takes you through the history, culture, religion, and beauty of the city and everyone will leave with their own favorite thing about the city.
-So, to see what you can look forward to on a visit there, this Rome itinerary will take you through all that you can hope to see by exploring Rome in 3 days.
+But Rome has even more to it than ancient landmarks.
+A good trip here takes you through the history, culture, religion, and beauty of the city, and everyone leaves with their own favorite thing about it.
+To show what you can look forward to for your visit, this Rome itinerary will walk you through all you can see by exploring Rome in three days.

 Best Time to Visit Rome

-With such great history, it’s little surprise that Rome has always been a popular tourist destination.
-As with any place that sees a lot of tourists, deciding the best time to visit Rome can be a challenge, since you want to balance pleasant weather with avoiding the biggest crowds.
-And given Rome’s popularity, those crowds can be pretty intense.
+With its rich history, it’s little surprise that Rome has always been a popular tourist destination.
+As with any place that sees a lot of tourists, deciding the best time to visit Rome can be a challenge, because you want to enjoy pleasant weather but also avoid the biggest crowds – and with Rome’s popularity, those crowds can be pretty intense.

-Rome is undeniably at its craziest during the summer months of July and August when you hot weather is combined with peak tourist numbers.
-Instead, visit in mid-to-late spring and you’ll still have great walking around weather but the crowds and lines will be a bit more manageable.
-Be sure to think twice before visiting Rome during Easter, a Christian holiday during which the city is exceptionally busy.
+Rome is undeniably busiest in July and August, when summer weather meets peak tourist numbers.
+If you visit in mid-to-late spring instead, you’ll still have great walking-around weather, while the crowds and lines are more manageable.
+Think twice before visiting Rome close to Easter, though, as the city is exceptionally busy on this Christian holiday.

-Shoulder season in general is also a pretty good idea, with September and October often offering cheaper room rates due to the weather being a bit rainier.
+Shoulder season in general is a pretty good idea.
+September and October often offer lower room rates, which might be worth the occasional rain.

-Actually, Rome is a pretty good place to visit in winter too, since the city doesn’t get downright freezing and there are far fewer tourists around.
-With Rome being such a major city, most of its attractions are still open, even in the off-season.
+Actually, Rome is a pretty good place to visit in winter too, as it doesn’t get downright freezing and there are far fewer tourists around.
+With Rome being such a major city, most of its attractions are still open in the offseason.

 How to Get Around Rome

-Without looking at a map, I’m sure many people would be surprised to learn just how large and sprawling the city of Rome is.
-Even just focusing on Rome’s ancient city center, you can walk for miles to get between two major attractions.
-If you choose to walk everywhere, you might find that you spend a lot of your long weekend in Rome doing just that.
-Don’t get me wrong, walking is a great way to see a city but it never hurts to get a little help.
+Without looking at a map, many people would be surprised to learn just how large and sprawling Rome is.
+Even just focusing on the ancient city center, you could walk for miles to get between two major attractions.
+If you choose to walk everywhere, it might take up most of your long weekend in Rome.
+While walking is a great way to see a city, it never hurts to get a little help.

-Tickets work on buses, trams, and metro trains, with the cheapest fare being a €1.50 ticket which is good for one metro ride up to 75 minutes.
-There are also one day, three day, and week long tickets available, all purchased at metro stations and kiosks around the city.
+A general ticket works on buses, trams, and metro trains.
+The cheapest ticket costs €1.50 (about $1.64) and is good for one metro ride up to 75 minutes.
+You can also purchase tickets good for one, three, or seven days from metro stations and kiosks around the city.

-Recommendation: See the sights of Rome at your own pace on board an open-top hop-on, hop-off sightseeing bus.
-Access 2 loops in the historic city center to visit sites such as the Spanish Steps, the Vatican Museums and the Colosseum.
-You can buy your hop-on, hop-off bus ticket here.
+Recommendation: See the sights of Rome at your own pace with a hop-on hop-off bus tour.
+With bus access to two loops in the historic city center, you can visit sites such as the Spanish Steps, the Vatican Museums, and the Colosseum.
+You can buy your hop-on hop-off bus ticket here.

-With such a big city and so many attractions spread out everywhere, working out where to stay in Rome can be quite difficult.
-Naturally, as a major tourist destination Rome has thousands of different accommodation options available which cover all budgets and travel styles.
-If you want the best rates and choices, it’s always best to organize it in advance or your decision might be made for you based on what’s left.
+With so many attractions spread out around this big city, working out where to stay in Rome can be difficult.
+As a major tourist destination, Rome offers thousands of accommodation options, covering all budgets and travel styles.
+For the best rates and selection, you should book well in advance, or your decision might be made for you based on what’s left.

-As for the best places to stay in Rome, the right location can make all the difference.
-Even with the city’s public transportation network, you don’t want to spend all your time on buses and the metro, so staying somewhere central helps.
-Aside from staying right in the city center near the Pantheon or Colosseum, the far side of the Tiber River is also a great spot.
-Trastevere is a cool neighborhood full of restaurants and nightlife, while areas over near Aurelio and Prati can be great value for money.
+As for the best places to stay in Rome, the location can make all the difference.
+You don’t want to spend all your time on buses and trains, so it’s ideal to stay somewhere central.
+This could mean staying right in the city center near the Pantheon or Colosseum, but the far side of the Tiber River is also a great spot.
+Trastevere is a cool neighborhood full of restaurants and nightlife, while the Aurelio and Prati areas can be great value for money.

-In a city with a great selection of luxury hotels to choose from, your time in Rome is bound to be special with a stay at the Roma Luxus Hotel.
-This five star hotel behind Trajan’s Market is ideally located for sightseeing.
-It has stylish rooms and a great buffet breakfast to get you ready for the day.
+Among Rome’s many luxury options, your visit is bound to be special with a stay at the Roma Luxus Hotel.
+This five-star hotel behind Trajan’s Market is ideally located for sightseeing.
+It also has stylish rooms and a great breakfast buffet to start your day.

-For a comfortable yet affordable home away from home check out the My Bed Vatican Museum guesthouse.
-Right outside Vatican City, this guest house combines a great location with clean rooms and welcoming owners.
+For a comfortable and affordable home away from home, check out My Bed Vatican Museum.
+This guesthouse combines a great location right outside Vatican City with clean rooms and welcoming owners.

-For more accommodation options in Rome check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+For more accommodation options in Rome, check out Booking.com.
+This site consistently offers the best rates, and its customer service is on point.

 The Perfect 3-Day Rome Itinerary

-Rome is the kind of place where it’s easy to quickly fill a few days with sightseeing.
-The challenge is more trying to decide how to fit it all in.
-With 72 hours in Rome, this itinerary will take you right through all of the city’s most famous attractions soyou will look back and know that you’ve seen Rome’s most cherished icons.
-From the sights of the Vatican City, through neighborhoods like Trevi, Ponte, and Sant’Angelo, you’ll get to see the very best of what Rome has to offer.
+Rome is the kind of place where you can easily fill a few days with sightseeing.
+The challenge is fitting it all into 72 hours in Rome.
+This itinerary will take you through the city’s most famous attractions, so you will look back and know that you’ve seen all the cherished icons.
+From the sights of Vatican City to neighborhoods like Trevi, Ponte, and Sant’Angelo, you’ll get to see the very best of what Rome has to offer.

-However, before we get to our Rome itinerary and the best places to visit in Rome we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Rome itinerary and the best places to visit in Rome, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

-With that important detail sorted, and it is important, let’s get to our Rome travel itinerary shall we?
-Here’s what to do in Rome in 3 days so that you have an awesome time!
+With that important detail sorted, let’s get to our Rome travel itinerary!
+Here’s what to do in Rome in three days for an awesome time.

 There’s no point wasting time once you’ve arrived in Rome, so you’ll start your visit seeking out the best things to do in Rome at the heart of the ancient city center.